garybake/blog/content/2023_03_24_vector_database_api.md

 	"content": " - CRUISE~1.DOC",

 Emails about going on a trip on a cruise ship!
 Considering this is emails from the CEO of an energy company, these results are pretty good.
-You can add full pieces of text in the search term, so you can search for emails that are similar an existing email.
+You can add full documents of text in the search term, so you can search for emails that are similar an existing email.
 Just be careful of the token limit on the vectorizer.

 Check the [weaviate docs](https://weaviate.io/developers/weaviate) for other methods of tuning the search.